- CMS press release, here.

 Downsides of MIPS/MACRA - Skeptical Voices.
 E.g. this June 2017 blog, "Drop MACRA!" here.
 For a June 2017 blog on whether integrating (or force-feeding) evidence based medicine recommendations into EHRs works or not, here.

-- For articles and blogs about problems caused by MIPS/MACRA, just google the three words MIPS MARCA PROBLEMS, or click here.
+- For more articles and blogs about problems caused by MIPS/MACRA, just google the three words MIPS MARCA PROBLEMS, or click here.
 Typical title, "Is the Metrics Cure Worse Than the Disease?"

 - Similarly, even the federal Medicare watchdog committee MEDPAC didn't have much good to say about MIPS in June 2017 in their report to Congress - here